PierreBdesG/Traffic-Analysis/README.md

 - the moment at which it is considered that the vehicle is starting to be too slow `t_min`.
 - the moment the vehicle resumes normal speed `t_max`.

-As an exemple we have merged all the csv of the DR_USA_Intersection_GL data set, compute all the direction and then all the slowdowns of every direction with `discr` = 20 and `slow_rate` = 0.5.
+As an exemple we have merged all the csv of the DR_USA_Intersection_GL data set.
+We have compute all the direction and then all the slowdowns of every direction with `discr` = 20 and `slow_rate` = 0.5.
 You can find the result [here](DR_USA_Intersection_GL_slowdown_slow_rate=0.5_discr=20)